kbcmdba/ActiveQueryListing/README.md

 In order to allow this program to run under Fedora-based systems, it's important to either turn off SELinux completely (yuck), or to make it possible for programs running under your web server to connect to the database and read files stored in the web server's directory.
-One way to do this is to tell SELinux that the web server can connect to databases and to allow it to read files flagged as "user-content" :
+Older versions of Fedora Linux required these commands.

 ```
 sudo setsebool -P httpd_can_network_connect_db 1
 sudo setsebool -P httpd_read_user_content 1
 ```

-For more information on this tool, please see:
+For more information on ActiveQueryListing, please see:

 https://github.com/kbcmdba/ActiveQueryListing/